Skip to content

 Technology Coordinator in the Center for the Advancement of Teaching and Faculty Development at Xavier University of Louisiana

-Thanks to those of you who attended last week's Facilitating Group Work in Your Brightspace Course workshop.
-The workshop, the twelfth in our #LEX Advanced series, helps you to build on the skills you learned in the #LearnEverywhereXULA course.
-The focus of this workshop was to show you how you can use the Brightspace Groups tool for online group activities and build community in your courses.
+Thanks to those of you who attended last week's Rethinking and Improving Online Tests in Brightspace workshop.
+The workshop, the fourteenth in our #LEX Advanced series, helps you to build on the skills you learned in the #LearnEverywhereXULA course and challenges you to rethink and improve your tests and exams for better learning assessment.

 In case you missed last week’s training session or if you attended the training session and want to recap what was covered, a copy of the workshop recording and resources referenced in the workshop are available.
 You can find the workshop recording and other resources in support of the workshop on the CAT+FD wiki.